mxagar/jekyll_web_guide/jekyll_guide.md

 These layouts are usually defined in the theme code.
 However, we can create a folder `_layouts/` in the website root folder and define/overwrite layouts with custom HTML and [Liquid](https://shopify.github.io/liquid/) code, e.g.:  `_layouts/post.html`

 [Liquid](https://shopify.github.io/liquid/) is a templating language maintained by Shopify that allows variable and logic statement handling inside HTML.
-We can use Liquid with the curly braces: `{{ ... }}`.
+We can use Liquid with the curly braces: `{}`:
+- `{{ ... }}`: output markups, used to ouput variables
+- `{% ... %}`: tag markups, used to perform logic operations

 For this section, I create a new website project to mess around with layouts and Liquid: